Iron

 - ^ Tekin D, et al. Possible effects of antioxidant status on increased platelet aggregation in childhood iron-deficiency anemia.
 Pediatr Int.
 (2001)

-- ^ Isler M, et al. Superoxide dismutase and glutathione peroxidase in erythrocytes of patients with iron deficiency anemia: effects of different treatment modalities.
+- ^ Isler M, et al. Superoxide dismutase and glutathione peroxidase in erythrocytes of patients with iron deficiency anemia: effects of different nutritional support modalities.
 Croat Med J. (2002)

 - ^ Kurtoglu E, et al. Effect of iron supplementation on oxidative stress and antioxidant status in iron-deficiency anemia.
 Biol Trace Elem Res.
 (2003)